git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 Each shell interpreter has its own language features.
 Like with shells, many will resemble the [POSIX shell language](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_01) and strive to be compatible with it.
-Zsh and Bash should be able to understand POSIX shell scripts you write, but not the other way around (we will cover that in [shell interpreters](#shells)).
+Zsh and Bash should be able to understand POSIX shell scripts you write, but not the other way around (we will cover this in [shell interpreters](#shells)).

 The top of `.sh` files [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) statement, which can invoke shellscripts in different dialects.